 See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.

 False Christians do not match up to Scripture.
-What they say, if you know the Word, will be seen to be untrue.
+If you know the Word, what they say will be easily identified to be untrue.
 You will have a certainty about their invalidity.
-For those who lack discernment and do not care to gain it, Proverbs 1:22 and 14:15 must speak loudly to you:
+For those who lack discernment and do not care to gain it, the following Proverbs must speak loudly to you:

-The naïve believes everything, But the sensible man considers his steps.
+The naive believes everything, but the sensible man considers his steps (Proverbs 14:15).

 VI.
 THEY ARE DISOBEDIENT

-False believers and teachers are sexually aberrant, idolatrous and deceptive.
-Paul adds one more characteristic: habitual disobedience, or rebellion.
-Scripture is clear that those who are saved will place themselves in submission to legitimate spiritual leaders — men whom God has given to His Church (cf. Ephhesians 4:11- 12).
-Hebrews 13:17 states, Obey your leaders and submit to them . . .
-True believers enjoy submitting to true, humble Christian leaders, but false followers of Christ despise legitimate spiritual leaders all the time.
+False believers and teachers are sexually aberrant, idolatrous, and deceptive.
+Paul adds one more characteristic: habitual disobedience or rebellion.
+Scripture is clear that those who are saved will place themselves in submission to legitimate spiritual leaders—men whom God has given to His Church (cf. Ephesians 4:11–12).
+Hebrews 13:17 states, Obey your leaders and submit to them… True believers enjoy submitting to true, humble Christian leaders, but false followers of Christ despise legitimate spiritual leaders all the time.
 For example:

 An attitude of spiritual disobedience then is yet another telltale sign of false belief.
-In the book of Jude (v.16-17a) the following apropos summary descriptor is used to describe these people:
+In the book of Jude (vv.
+16–17), the following apropos summary is used to describe these people:

 Keep an eye out for those who have difficulty following legitimate, humble Christian leaders.

-Lastly, it is important to understand what this passage is not teaching: Note O’Brien in this regard:
+Lastly, it is important to understand what this passage is not teaching: Notes O’Brien in this regard: